A former university media communications professor, Sallie, an independent publisher, also writes romantic fiction novels and short stories.

 Vegetarian or Vegan: What's the Difference?

 At what many consider the "extreme" end of the veggie spectrum, there are people who are what I think of as "plant-based only."
 These people are called vegans, and vegans eat only food from plant sources.
 That means they exclude from their diets both meat and animal products such as butter, cheese, eggs, and milk.

 Vegetarians and vegans have many different reasons for making their daily food allowance meat-free, and for choosing a plant-based way of living.
 Health is probably the most important reason.

 Many vegetarians point out that animals raised for meat are subject to diseases, and that eating the meat of diseased animals can make people ill.
 Many of these people claim that since vegetables, cereal grains, and fruits contain all the elements that the human body needs to maintain health, there is no need for humans to eat the flesh of animals.

-Another "pro vegetarianism" argument is that meat is expensive, and that it is more economical to use land for growing agricultural products instead of for the raising of animals.
+Another "pro-vegetarianism" argument is that meat is expensive and that it is more economical to use the land for growing agricultural products instead of for raising animals.